How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 ANTHROPIC_API_KEY=sk-ant-...

-Aider reads .env files automatically when it starts.
+Aider auto-loads .env from the project root when it starts.

 Step 4: Start Using Aider

-Navigate to any Git repository and launch Aider:
+Navigate to a Git repository and launch Aider:

 cd ~/projects/my-webapp